anapremovic/Fitbit/README.md

 This is a study of data from an Amazon survey from 2016 of 30 respondents.
 We perform an analysis and visualize our results in a dashboard.

+Our data can be found at [Kaggle](https://www.kaggle.com/datasets/salihobaid/fitbit-datasets-0312201605122016/data) which is based on a research article called [Establishing Linkages Between Distributed Survey Responses and Consumer Wearable Device Datasets: A Pilot Protocol](https://doi.org/10.2196/resprot.6513) that aims to find a link between fitness trackers and an individual's physical activity.

+> The dashboard is built for business analysts working for the manufacturer of FitBits.
+Participants of said study above are also able to view the dashboard.

+Furthermore, all participants in this study are said to live in Chicago hence why some other weather data is retrieved from Chicago on the same dates the study was conducted.

 ### Built With
 [![Python][Python.org]][Python-url]
 [![Streamlit][Streamlit.io]][Streamlit-url]